 You may not even notice anything until the light hits the floor in a certain way and then you notice the stain and/or dullness.
 UGH!This is the worst!

-I'm referring to the marble stain, because if there is etching it's very likely permanent.
-But there is some good news - removing the pet urine on the marble is a breeze.
+I’m referring to the marble stain, because if there is etching it’s very likely permanent.
+But there is some good news – removing pet urine from marble floors is a breeze.

 If your pet urinates on a marble floor, get to it immediately.
 DO NOT clean your marble floors with vinegar, it will etch it.